In this chapter, we will discuss configuring forms for business users.

 For example, BUDGET_VS_ACTUALS** includes the following columns:

-You may check and configure row set rows in the ROWS worksheet:
+You can check and configure row set rows in the ROWS worksheet:

 To add a member, copy the line in the desired position using the Copy and Insert Rows in the Table Views group, change the member, and save the changes.